 Who are the investors of MakeGrowLab?

-Investors of MakeGrowLab include SPACE-F, Plug and Play Accelerator and InCredibles Accelerator.
+Investors of MakeGrowLab include Greentech Europe, SPACE-F, Plug and Play Milan and InCredibles Accelerator.